insomnyawolf/TemplateApiNet8/README.md

 Disclaimer, to following doccument is fulled with ideas trying to improve what i found in my previous workplaces, there may be a bit of trauma causing it but i really thing that keeping things simple is the best way to go about solving a problem, if you don't need something just don't use it.

+## To do

+*Better ReferenceHandling For EntityFramework Objects

+*Finishing the sync logic

 ## Goals & Intentions

 The goal of this repo is to create a base experience that can be extended for any possible uses that we may need while keeping simplicity in mind.